greenelab/covid19-review/content/95-ismms-himc-appendix.md

 would have recovered without Danoprevir/Ritonavir treatment cannot be excluded.

-**Relevance**:
+#### Significance

-The authors of the study treated patients with Danoprevir, with the rational to that this is an approved and well tolerated drug for HCV patients^2^, and that it could also target the protease from SARS-CoV-2 (essential for viral replication and transcription).
-Indeed, homology modelling data indicated that HCV protease inhibitors have the highest binding affinity to Sars-Cov2 protease among other approved drugs ^3^.
+The authors of the study treated patients with Danoprevir, with the rational to that this is an approved and well tolerated drug for HCV patients [@doi:10.14218/JCTH.2019.00033], and that it could also target the protease from SARS-CoV-2 (essential for viral replication and transcription).
+Indeed, homology modelling data indicated that HCV protease inhibitors have the highest binding affinity to Sars-Cov2 protease among other approved drugs [@doi:10.1101/2020.02.05.936013].

 While this study shows that the combination of Danoprevir and Ritonavir might be beneficial for Covid-19 patients, additional clinical trials with more patients and with better methodology (randomization and control group) are needed to make further conclusions.

-1\.
-Seiwert SD, Andrews SW, Jiang Y, et al. Preclinical Characteristics of the Hepatitis C Virus NS3/4A Protease Inhibitor ITMN-191 (R7227).
-*Antimicrob Agents Chemother*.
-2008;52(12):4432-4441. doi:10.1128/AAC.00699-08

-2\.
-Xu X, Feng B, Guan Y, et al. Efficacy and Safety of All-oral, 12-week Ravidasvir Plus Ritonavir-boosted Danoprevir and Ribavirin in Treatment-naïve Noncirrhotic HCV Genotype 1 Patients: Results from a Phase 2/3 Clinical Trial in China. *J Clin Transl Hepatol*.
-2019;7(3):213-220. doi:10.14218/JCTH.2019.00033

-3\.
-Nguyen DD, Gao K, Chen J, Wang R, Wei G-W. Potentially highly potent drugs for 2019-nCoV. *bioRxiv*.
-February 2020:2020.02.05.936013. doi:10.1101/2020.02.05.936013
+#### Credit

+*This review was undertaken as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Efficacy of hydroxychloroquine in patients with COVID-19: results of a randomized clinical trial